OfficeDev/VBA-content/VBA/Excel-VBA/articles/pagesetup-centerheaderpicture-property-excel.md

 The  **CenterHeaderPicture** property is read-only, but the properties on it are not all read-only.

-It is required that "&;G" is a part of the  **CenterHeader** property string in order for the image to show up in the center header.
+It is required that "&G" is a part of the  **CenterHeader** property string in order for the image to show up in the center header.

 ## Example